OpenDebates/.github/profile/README.md

 </p>

 ## Mission
-- Create mathematical models that measure criteria like validity and demagoguery.
+- Create mathematical models that observe validity and soundness of arguments.
 - Faciliate a platform for discussion that accounts for these criteria.
 - Build software required to facilitate such platforms.